-- a) Introducing a Training and Accreditation Pathway: - i) Support and strengthen journalism schools to offer comprehensive training programs for aspiring media professionals. - b) Journalism Training Institute: - i) Establish a pathway for provisional accreditation through a journalism training institute to ensure foundational skills and knowledge - c) Industrial Cadetship: - i) Provide opportunities for industrial cadetship to attain full accreditation, allowing media professionals to gain practical experience and expertise in the field. - d) Promoting Mentorship and Cadet Counseling: - i) Encourage mentorship programs to foster professional growth and development for aspiring media professionals, ensuring a sustainable pipeline of talent in the industry. - e) Curriculum Development and Promotion of Media Literacy: - i) Assess the need for and support the development of new curriculum at tertiary institutions relevant to PNG's national goals for development, cultural diversity, and emerging trends and technologies in the media industry. - ii) Integrate media literacy into the education system at lower-level schools to equip students with the necessary skills to critically analyze and responsibly use media content. - iii) Ensure that media courses and training programs promote cultural diversity and inclusion in the media industry, encouraging representation and diverse perspectives. - iv) Encourage media industry employment to be based on accreditation, ensuring that media professionals meet the necessary standards and competencies.
+a) Introduce a Training and Accreditation Pathway: Support and strengthen journalism schools to offer comprehensive training programs for aspiring media professionals.

+- b) Develop a Journalism Training Institute: Establish a pathway for provisional accreditation through a journalism training institute to ensure foundational skills and knowledge - c) Develop a Media Apprenticeship Program: Provide opportunities training and on the job training for media professionals to assist them in attaining accreditation, allowing these students to gain practical experience and expertise in the field. - d) Promoting Mentorship and Counseling: Encourage mentorship programs to foster professional growth and development for aspiring media professionals, ensuring a sustainable pipeline of talent in the industry. - e) Curriculum Development and Promotion of Media Literacy: - a) Assess the need for and support the development of new curriculum at tertiary institutions relevant to PNG's national goals for development, cultural diversity, and emerging trends and technologies in the media industry. - b) Integrate media literacy into the education system at lower-level schools to equip students with the necessary skills to critically analyze and responsibly use media content. - c) Ensure that media courses and training programs promote cultural diversity and inclusion in the media industry, encouraging representation and diverse perspectives. - d) Encourage media industry employment to be based on accreditation, ensuring that media professionals meet the necessary standards and competencies. - Action 1: The National Media Commission will conduct an assessment study to identify the required skills and competencies for media professionals.
+The study will explore multi-skilling and employment pathways, curriculum upgrades at tertiary institutions, media literacy initiatives for consumers, and specific skill-sets to promote cultural diversity and inclusion. - Action 2: Implementing education and training programs, awareness campaigns, and initiatives to educate citizens about media literacy and responsible media consumption. - Integrate media literacy into the education system to equip students with critical thinking skills when engaging with media content. - Conduct campaigns to raise awareness among citizens about responsible media usage. - Organize training sessions for media producers to develop content that is accurate, diverse, and representative.

-- Action 1: The National Media Commission will conduct an assessment study to identify the required skills and competencies for media professionals.
-The study will explore multi-skilling and employment pathways, curriculum upgrades at tertiary institutions, media literacy initiatives for consumers, and specific skill-sets to promote cultural diversity and inclusion. - Action 2: Implementing education and training programs, awareness campaigns, and initiatives to educate citizens about media literacy and responsible media consumption. - a) Integrate media literacy into the education system to equip students with critical thinking skills when engaging with media content. - b) Conduct campaigns to raise awareness among citizens about responsible media usage. - c) Organize training sessions for media producers to develop content that is accurate, diverse, and representative. - d) Establish centers to provide access to technology and training for the public and media personnel. - e) initiatives to track the impact of media literacy programs and to identify areas for improvements or adjustments. - f) Support research initiatives to evaluate the impact of media literacy programs and identify areas for improvement. - g) Collaborate with stakeholders and institutions to support media literacy initiatives and development programs.
+- Establish centers to provide access to technology and training for the public and media personnel. - initiatives to track the impact of media literacy programs and to identify areas for improvements or adjustments. - Support research initiatives to evaluate the impact of media literacy programs and identify areas for improvement. - Collaborate with stakeholders and institutions to support media literacy initiatives and development programs.